Effective July 6, 2021

 We are continuing to safely reintroduce essential, approved volunteers in our hospitals.
 They will support areas that provide facility safety and positive experiences for patients and staff.
 Volunteers will not have contact with COVID-19 patients or patients who are suspected of having COVID-19.

 We will continue to evaluate and update our volunteer protocols as needed.

-Providers deemed essential to a patient’s care and wellbeing, and vendors necessary for patient care and/or hospital operations, may enter facilities in some circumstances.
-Those granted access must follow the same screening guidelines as all permitted visitors.
+Providers deemed essential to a patient’s care and well-being, and vendors necessary for patient care and/or hospital operations, may enter facilities in some circumstances.

 The following guidelines will apply:

 Hospice and Home Care Providers